-It is good practice to support and encourage pupils, who are able, to take responsibility to manage their own medicines from a relatively early age, and Hardwick Primary School will encourage pupils to manage the use of their inhalers and adrenaline auto injectors (Epi-Pens) accordingly.
-Hardwick Primary School acknowledges that the age at which pupils are ready to take care of and be responsible for, their own medication varies.
-Health professionals need to assess, with parents and pupil, the appropriate time to make this transition.
-If health professionals and parents deem it appropriate for children to take on a greater self-management role, school will risk-assess this and record how this will be managed on the pupil's IHCP.
+It is good practice to support and encourage pupils, who are able, to take responsibility to manage their own medicines from a relatively early age, and the Academy will encourage pupils to manage the use of their inhalers and adrenaline autoinjectors (epi pens) accordingly.
+The Academy acknowledges that the age at which pupils are ready to take care of and be responsible for, their own medication varies.
+Health professionals need to asses, with parents and pupil, the appropriate time to make this transition.